Industrial heaters –Warm air industrial heating options

 Electric heaters are commonly used throughout industrial and consumer products to heat all types of liquids, gases, vapours, and solids.
 In consumer products, electric heaters are commonly used for heating water, air and even flooring.
 Industrial applications can utilize much higher wattages and industrial electrical heaters can be used for applications such as heat treating, annealing, melting, and the heating of all types of process fluids.

-Once you have determined the type of heater for you building you then need to work out which size you require.
+Once you have determined the type of industrial heater for you building you then need to work out which size you require.
 This can be achieved in the form of a simple heat loss calculation.
 The most important factors to consider are the dimensions of the building, the length, width and average height.
 There are a number of online calculators that you can use to work out the heat requirements.
 Below you can download our heat loss calculation sheet which shows you how simple it is